 - In a bowl, mix together the ground beef, onion, garlic, carrot, scallions, bread crumbs, salt and pepper.

 - Form the mixture into balls about an inch and a half in diameter.
-No need to get OC with the measurement though — they just need to be small enough to fit into a spoon, that’s all.

 - Melt the butter in a pan.
 Brown the meatballs in the hot butter.